AFNAN-091/EduClock-2.0/README.md

 ## :dart: About ##

-Developed a Flutter app to help university students track exams (24-hour reminders with syllabus), class routines (15-minute alerts), notices, and access semester-specific resources.
-Features real-time notifications for new exams, classes, or notices across all departments and semesters.
+Developed a Flutter app to help university students manage exams, classes, and resources efficiently.
+The app notifies students before exams start, sends 15-minute alerts before classes begin, and provides real-time updates on new or canceled exams and classes.
+It also delivers departmental and university notices in real-time.
+Students can access semester-specific resources, including PDFs, videos, images, slides, notes, and previous year questions, view upcoming classes and exams, and track their semester results within the app.

 ## :sparkles: Features ##